Is Your Platform Actually Reducing Developer Friction?

 Lead time tells you how long.
 Friction metrics tell you how hard.
 They measure the cognitive and operational burden the platform imposes.

-Ticket volume per developer is the baseline friction indicator.
+• Ticket volume per developer The baseline friction indicator.
 More than 2 tickets per developer per month means developers are stuck regularly.
 Under 0.5 means the platform is largely self-service.
-But raw numbers don’t tell the whole story—segment by ticket type.
-“How do I” tickets indicate documentation gaps.
-“Access request” tickets indicate poor provisioning automation.
-“It’s broken” tickets indicate reliability problems.
+But raw numbers don't tell the whole story — segment by ticket type.
+"How do I" tickets indicate documentation gaps.
+"Access request" tickets indicate poor provisioning automation.
+"It's broken" tickets indicate reliability problems.

-Cognitive load is harder to quantify but equally important.
+• Cognitive load Harder to quantify but equally important.
 Count the config files developers must understand to deploy a service, the distinct tools in the deployment path, the context switches between systems for a single workflow.
-A platform that requires understanding Kubernetes manifests, Helm values, Terraform variables, CI workflow configs, Dockerfile, and secrets references—each with different syntax—isn’t self-service.
-It’s a maze.
+A platform that requires understanding Kubernetes manifests, Helm values, Terraform variables, CI workflow configs, Dockerfile, and secrets references — each with different syntax — isn't self-service.
+It's a maze.

 Vanity Metrics vs Actionable Metrics